 All Graduate Voice Performance Majors entering the University of North Texas, College of Music are required to take a Proficiency Exam in Italian, German, and French Lyric Diction.
 This exam will be administered during Graduate Orientation week, prior to the first semester of study.
 This exam is the first step in assuring competency in foreign language diction.
 Competency will ultimately be evaluated at the end of the MM and DMA degrees as a part of the exit examinations for both degrees.

 All undergraduate voice performance majors and music education majors with their concentration in voice are required to take four semesters of foreign language diction.
-Vocal performance majors are required to take two years of foreign language study, one year in each of two languages with Italian as the required first language.
+Vocal performance majors are required to take a total of two years of foreign language study, with Italian as the required first language.
 There is no conversational language requirement for Music Education majors.

 Voice Concentrations (Music Composition, Music Education, Music History, or Music Theory) are expected to complete the Concentration Proficiency Exam at the end of their sixth semester of voice study.
 The exam is in lieu of the regular jury, but occurs during jury week.

 All undergraduate voice majors and concentrations must pass the Upper Divisional Exam (UDE) before advancing to the 3000 level of voice study.
 The jury of the fourth semester of study at the major or concentration level serves as the UDE.
 Students may neither postpone the UDE to a later semester nor take it before the fourth semester of study.*